allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 At the beginning of the cost optimization let's draft a couple of hypothesis:

 - Physical resources are underutilized.
-- Physical resources has not the best price-to-performance ratio.
+- Physical resources have not the best price-to-performance ratio.
 - Configuration of the Dataflow job is not optimal and could be optimized.

 My goal will be to check those hypotheses.